mxriverlynn/node-jasmine-async/readme.md

 # Jasmine.Async

-Make asynchronous testing in Jasmine (v1.3) suck less.
+Make asynchronous testing in NodeJS, with Jasmine (v1.3) suck less.

 ## About Jasmine.Async